 Music streaming revenue

-Revenue from music streaming has increased every year since inception.
-From 2014, it has grew at an average rate of 43.9% and become the primary revenue source for most music labels.
+Revenue from music streaming has increased every year since 2010.
+From 2014, it grew at an average rate of 43.9% and is the primary revenue source for music labels.

 Music streaming income vs other formats